-Grey kitchen ideas that are sophisticated and stylish | Ideal Home
+Grey kitchen ideas – Ideas for grey kitchens – Grey kitchen tiles

 ‘Contrasting colours are energising, while complementary colours are calming.’
 Soft, pale greys tend to work well in smaller kitchens, but larger spaces may need some sections of bolder colour to prevent the scheme looking bland and wishy-washy.
 We like mixing pale greys with deep navy, or even a shot of fuchsia pink.

+Love these grey kitchen ideas?
 There’s more where this came from!
-See all of our kitchen ideas.
+See all of our kitchen ideas

 For subtle contrast, two different shades of the same calm colour tend to work better on cabinetry than three or four, which can look like a mistake.
 An island painted in a deeper or contrasting colour to that of the wall cabinets will make it a focal point in your grey kitchen.
 Base cabinets in darker shades than wall cupboards help the design and prevent it looking top heavy.
 For stronger contrast, think light and dark, or two bold greys of the same ‘weight’ and balance.
 Too much heavy colour can make a room feel smaller, so you may want to balance things with a neutral floor and walls.